Tyrrrz/Gress/Readme.md

 > 💡 When converting between percentage-based and double-based handlers, percentages are mapped using their fractional form by default.
 To override this behavior and map by value instead, use `ToDoubleBased(false)` and `ToPercentageBased(false)`.

-### Composition
+### Composing handlers

-Existing progress handlers can be also composed into more complex handlers using some of the extension methods that **Gress** offers.
+Existing progress handlers can be composed into more complex handlers using some of the extension methods that **Gress** offers.
+These can be used to easily apply transformations, inject filtering logic, or merge multiple handlers together.

 #### Transformation

-You can use `WithTransform(...)` method to apply custom transformations to all progress values reported by a given handler:
+You can use `WithTransform(...)` method to create a handler that transforms all reported progress values:

 ```csharp
 using Gress;